Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: GRDSCH 630

-Engages students as co-creators of our learning environment.
-Guest presentations, facilitated discussions, small group work, and other dynamic learning.
-Examines the nature and impact of microaggressions.
-Also, helps to gain skills to promote dialogue and to intervene with just acts.
+Interdisciplinary course which engages students as co-creators of a learning environment.
+Through guest presentations, facilitated discussions, small group work, and other dynamic learning, students gain critical understanding of privilege based on intersecting identities and its use.
+Also, students will gain skills to work across differences to address oppression.
 Credit/no-credit only.